Battle of Godey

 The Battle of Godey was a major early engagement in the Ogaden War (1977–1978), in which forces of the Somali Democratic Republic, in coordination with the Western Somali Liberation Front (WSLF), captured the southeastern town of Godey from Ethiopia, between 24 and 25 July 1977.
-The assault was led by Colonel Abdillahi Askar, supported by Colonel Abdullahi Ahmed Irro of Somalia’s 60th Division.
-The battle was one of the most decisive initial Somali victories of the war.
+The assault was led by by Colonel Abdullahi Ahmed Irro of Somalia’s 60th Division.
+The battle was one of the most decisive initial victories for the Somalia in the war.

 Background

 On 13 July 1977, the Somali Democratic Republic launched a large-scale invasion of Ethiopia’s Ogaden region.
 Somalia aimed to incorporate Somali-inhabited territory in the Ogaden into a Greater Somalia, fueled by Somali nationalism and freedom for the occupied Somalis.
 Somali regular forces, numbering around 35,000, advanced with heavy Soviet-supplied weaponry and were supported by approximately 15,000 WSLF guerrilla fighters.

 Godey, located along the Shabelle River, was a strategic military hub with an airstrip and supply depot.
 Its capture would secure a southern supply corridor for SNA advances toward Jijiga, Harar, and other regions in southern Ethiopia such as Bale, and Negele.